-- 3.38 The Licence formula for the maximum allowed unit price of electricity (MSt) includes the Et term covering certain categories of costs defined in the Licence to be passed through to customers. - 3.39 As part of this Price Control, we have assessed the scope of these passthrough cost categories and considerer whether they should be retained, amended or deleted for the SPC25 Price Control.
-We have also considered whether additional categories of pass through costs should be added for the SPC25 Price Control.
-Our proposals for SPC25 are set out in Table 3.2 below.
+- 3.72 The licence formula for the maximum allowed unit price of electricity (MSt) includes the E_t term covering certain categories of costs defined in the licence to be passed through to customers. - 3.73 As part of this price control, we assessed the scope of these pass-through cost categories and considered whether they should be retained, amended or deleted for the SPC25 Price Control.
+We have also considered whether additional categories of pass-through costs should be added for the SPC25 Price Control.
+Our determination for SPC25 is set out in Table 3.2 below.